 10. Don't Wear Contact Lenses If Your Eyes Are Irritated

 As the saying goes, "if in doubt - take them out!"
 If your eyes feel irritated, uncomfortable, or if you notice any pain or redness, don't power through.
-If your symptoms last a while, contact Dr. Rhodes at West Houston Eye.
+If your symptoms last a while, contact Dr. Rhodes at Eye Shop.
 You don't want to let a serious infection go unchecked.

 When your eyes feel more rested and are free of discomfort, put in a fresh pair of contacts.